100 Famous Logos: Design Lessons & Brand Strategy for 2026

 A logo that tries to communicate premium quality and modernity.

-- The Fact: The Hilton brand has many logos across its various hotel tiers, from the luxury Waldorf Astoria to the more accessible Hampton Inn.
+- The Fact: The Hilton brand features multiple logos across its various hotel tiers, ranging from the luxury Waldorf Astoria to the more accessible Hampton Inn.
 The primary Hilton logo is a clean, professional wordmark.

 - My Take: It’s a standard, corporate hotel logo.
 It does the job, but it lacks the character of some of its competitors.
 It feels safe and professional, but not particularly memorable.